 Contract languages are German and English.
 Any translation and/or display options to show our site heilueben.com in other languages than German or English are intended purely for assisting purposes.

 1.4 Age limit

-By accepting the GBT, you are assuring us that you are 18 years or older.
+By accepting the GBT, you confirm that you are 18 years or older.

 Any alterations of the herein displayed GBT made will be made known to the customer in writing by email.
-If the customer does not to those alterations within a period of fourteen days, the alterations in question are deemed to have been accepted by the customer.
-In the event of an objection, you and ES Potentialberatung have the right to terminate the contract.
+If the customer does not object to those alterations within fourteen days, the alterations in question are deemed to have been accepted by the customer.
+In the event of an objection, you and ES Potentialberatung GbR have the right to terminate the contract.
 The termination may not be made if it would unreasonably affect your contractual interests.

 §2 Subject and conclusion of the contract